-2020 has undoubtedly been a challenging year for New York City, but it’s also been a year that’s pushed and inspired us to envision a better future.
+2020 was undoubtedly a challenging year for New York City, but it was also a year that pushed and inspired us to envision a better future.
 Day in and day out, New Yorkers displayed the kind of compassion, courage, strength, and humanity that prove the city is here to stay.

 In the face of crisis and uncertainty, here are 10 efforts, initiatives, and moments NYCEDC was proud to be involved in from 2020 that showed us the best of New Yorkers (in no particular order).

 1. Stepping up to help protect healthcare workers